Agricultural Fires and Air Quality Degradation in Northwestern India

-In northwestern India, the double crop system alternates between the monsoon crop (kharif, predominatly rice) and winter crop (rabi, predominatly wheat).
+In northwestern India, the double crop system alternates between the monsoon crop (kharif, predominantly rice) and winter crop (rabi, predominantly wheat).
 The short turnaround between harvest and sowing pressures farmers to quickly remove crop residue from the field to prepare for the next planting.
 In addition, the use of combine harvesters, which saves time and decreases labor costs, leaves behind abundant root-bound residues that are difficult to remove manually.
-The prevailing, cost-effective method is to burn the crop residue.
+The prevailing, cost-effective method is to burn the crop residues.
 However, crop residue burning releases a suite of pernicious gases and aerosols into the atmosphere that degrades both rural and urban air quality.
 Although crop residue burning is just one of many pollution sources, it is highly episodic and seasonal.
 Every year, the burning of rice residue from October to November contributes to thick haze over the region.
 New Delhi, a mega-city already suffering from heavy local pollution, is located downwind of these seasonal agricultural fires.
-During the post-monsoon, meterology (e.g. slow winds and colder temperatures) help trap pollutants near the surface in north India, where flat terrain is surrounded by the Himalayas.
+During the post-monsoon, meteorology (e.g. slow winds and colder temperatures) help trap pollutants near the surface in north India, where the flat terrain is surrounded by the Himalayas.

 Pre-burn (Oct 12, 2014) and post-burn (Oct 20, 2014) in western Punjab, India (DigitalGlobe, Google Earth)

 SAGE-IGP dry matter (DM) burned from agricultural fires in north India, averaged over 2003-2018 (Liu et al., 2020b).